-The YCP staff will not administer prescription medicine.
+Not all YCP staff are able to administer prescription medicine.
+Only MAT certified staff members will administer prescription medication.
+Prescription medication needs to be approved by the Director and the appropriate forms need to be filled out by a physician before medication can be administered.
 Non-prescription medication (sunscreen) shall be in the original container with the direction label attached.
-All non-medications should be handed to a staff member with specific written instructions for administration.
-Non- prescription medications should never be left in the child's cubby or with the child to administer on their own.
+All medications should be handed to a staff member with specific written instructions for administration.
+Medications should never be left in the child's cubby or with the child to administer on their own.
 Our staff will ensure that the medication is recorded along with the directions and proceed to dispense the medication as directed.
+YCP staff will ensure that medication for nonprescription medications.
+For any medication to be administered, a written authorization from the parent is required, and this authorization is valid for no more than 10 workdays, after which it must be renewed.
+Long-term use of prescription or over-the-counter medications may be permitted with additional written authorization from both the child's physician and parent.
+To ensure the safety of all children, the center also follows strict guidelines for preventing the use of outdated medications.